tecla5/red-editor/Readme.md

 #### Touch

-- `RadialMenu` display and manage D3 radial menu
+- `RadialMenu` display and manage D3 radial menu.
+Activated by long-touch event (for touch devices).
+Context-specific actions for the current selection - such as delete, edit, copy, paste

 ## Rendering the UI